American Express Blue Business Cash™ Card

 Can the build my credit profile?

-Brex partners with Experian and D&B to report your on-time payments.
+Just like many small business loans and credit cards do, Brex partners with Experian and D&B to report your on-time payments.
 By being an active and responsible cardholder, you are working to improve your business credit standing, even if you don’t have much of a history.

 What is a corporate credit card?

-Also called a corporate “charge card,” corporate credit cards are issued to businesses with proven revenue histories and usually need to be paid within 30-60 days.
+Also called a corporate “charge card,” corporate cards are issued to businesses with proven revenue histories and usually need to be paid within 30-60 days.
 Corporate credit cards rarely allow users to carry a balance past 60 days.